 We started dating in the tenth grade.
+See My High School Self, My Vampire Boyfriend.
 We married after I finished college (he didn’t finish).
 We eventually had five children, two at a time.
 We separated a few years ago, suddenly; it was not mutual, nor my choice.
 A nasty and prolonged divorce became final in February.
 So, after more years than I care to mention, my high school sweetheart and I were finally, legally, broken up.

 Two nights ago, I got a voicemail on my house phone from my ex-husband asking me to give him a call about dresses for the girls for his “marriage” in June.

 My ex-husband had had the kids for an overnight over Mother’s Day weekend.
 We arranged for him to bring them back early Sunday so that I could spend Mother’s Day with my children.
 By my standards, Mother’s Day Sunday was a successful day.
 The kids did not fight much.
 They even played together outside and took videos of each other spinning on a swing.
 No tears, no drama.

 Monday evening my ex-husband took the kids for his scheduled dinner time visit.
 Afterward, he dropped them off as usual.
 We settled in for watching a little Dancing With the Stars.

 The landline rang.
 We let it ring.
 My cell did not ring.

 I remembered hours later that I had gotten a call and checked messages.
 I’d received a message from the diving coach.
 Oops need to return that call.
 Next, the message from my Ex-husband, which bears repeating:

 “Could you give me a call when you get a chance so we can talk about dresses for the girls for [my] marriage [in June ]?”

 This was Monday night after their Saturday night visit and the redundant Monday dinner.
 Since the kids had said nothing, I assumed that they did not know, and this was his way of telling me.